-|100 ~ 500 million Yen||60,000 Yen|
+100 ~ 500 million Yen||60,000 Yen|

-*The table above has been updated to account for a reduction in stamp tax which applies to transactions that take place between April 1, 2014 and March 31, 2018.
+    *The stamp tax rates indicated above are the reduced tax rates which applies to transactions that take place between April 1, 2018 and March 31, 2020.

     1.5% of the fixed asset tax value of the land

     This tax is paid upon transfer of ownership, and also when a mortgage is taken out on a property.
 A judicial scrivener will provide an estimate of the registration tax that must be paid.

     The tax rate is 1.5% of the fixed asset value of the land, plus 0.3% of the value of the building (*if it is brand-new construction; or if the floor area is over 50 sqm, within a certain age, and used as a personal residence).
 If the property is to be used as a second home or rented out, the tax rate on the building is 2.0% of the fixed asset value.

     Mortgage registration tax is 0.4% of the value of the mortgage.
 For personal residences that meet certain requirements, the tax rate may be reduced to 0.1%.

     1.5% of the fixed asset tax value of the land

     You will receive a bill for the real estate acquisition tax from the tax office within 6 months after purchase.

     - 1.5% of the fixed asset value of the land.